zzm634/typeorm-no-arp/docs/indices.md

 ## Spatial Indices

-MySQL and PostgreSQL (when PostGIS is available) both support spatial indices.
+MySQL, CockroachDB and PostgreSQL (when PostGIS is available) supports spatial indices.

 To create a spatial index on a column in MySQL, add an `Index` with `spatial: true` on a column that uses a spatial type (`geometry`, `point`, `linestring`, `polygon`, `multipoint`, `multilinestring`, `multipolygon`,